 Exercises: As healing continues different types of exercises are used.
 Early on, isometrics help maintain muscle strength without over stressing tissue.
 Isometrics are exercises where the muscles are simply tightened but no movement occurs.
 These types of exercises seem to allow the muscles to stay fit, but stress the soft tissues less than other types of exercise.
 Later, as pain lessens, more vigorous exercises are used to increase endurance and strength.

-Medications: Anti-inflammatory medications such as aspirin or ibuprofen may be suggested to decrease the inflammation.
+Medications: Anti-inflammatory medications for Lateral epicondylitis in Illinois such as aspirin or ibuprofen may be suggested to decrease the inflammation.
 An injection of cortisone in the area of the medial epicondyle may reduce the inflammation and pain.

 Injections: Either cortisone or PRP are excellent options for treatment if the above measures fail.
 These injections are very easily preformed.